201-year-old steamship paddle wheels found in Lake Champlain

 "Gary's amazing discoveries bring one of the most tragic maritime accidents in Lake Champlain's history into sharp focus in an entirely new and dramatic way," said Sabick, "They also demonstrate that Lake Champlain still has many stories to tell and archaeological mysteries we can unravel."

-Lefebvre discovered a second paddle wheel in the vicinity of the first on a second trip.
-The paddle wheels were found approximately a mile away from the hull of the Phoenix, according to CNN affiliate WPTZ.
+Lefebvre discovered a second paddle wheel nearly 100 yards from the first on a second trip to search the area on August 31 at the request of Sabick.
+The paddle wheels were found approximately a mile away from the hull of the Phoenix.

-"I know the story of the Phoenix," Lefebvre told WPTZ.
-"I had no idea there was anything left of this thing."
+"The bottom of Lake Champlain is a well preserved museum, and I enjoy seeing things for the first time that no one has ever seen on the bottom, or even knew existed," Lefebvre told CNN.

-The main hull of the Phoenix is between 60 and 110 feet below the water, and it is a popular destination for divers, according to WPTZ.
+The main hull of the Phoenix is between 60 and 110 feet below the water according to LCMM.
+It's also a popular destination for divers, according to CNN affiliate WPTZ.

+Lefebvre has dived to the Phoenix before, making the find all the more meaningful to him.

 "The Phoenix is one of the earliest known steamboat wrecks in the United States, and the discovery of the well-preserved paddle wheel structures adds to the significance of this nationally significant Underwater Preserve," said Scott Dillon, senior historic preservation review coordinator for the Division for Historic Preservation.